alexgaarciia/MLApps_BoardGames/docs/REPORT.md

 The first latent factor method used is SVD, which is a powerful matrix factorization technique used to decompose the user-item  matrix in a lower-dimensional space.
 This way one can easily predict missing ratings effectively.
 In order to train the SVD model, some parameters must be fine tuned.
 Firstly, the number of latent dimensions is assessed.
 Two approaches are tested:

-**1. Biased = False:** Only the user and item embeddings are used to reconstruct ratings.
+1. **Biased = False:** Only the user and item embeddings are used to reconstruct ratings.

-**2. Biased = True:** Apart from using the latent embeddings, bias is incorporated into the user and items.
+2. **Biased = True:** Apart from using the latent embeddings, bias is incorporated into the user and items.
 This bias controls the diversity of ratings the users can give.
 For example, some users can give significantly higher ratings to some games than another user with the same likes, but more moderate mindset.

 The approach with the ‘biased’ parameter provided lower ranges of RMSE when training the SVD model, as observed in the figures below: